 How to Choose the Right Cold Plunge: Complete Buyer's Guide 2025

-Spoiler alert: It's legit.
 But choosing the right cold plunge?
-That's where things get complicated – whether choosing the right tub, sizing a water chiller, or understanding how to keep your water plunge water clean.
-We’ll lay out the fundamentals to help you in your icy quest.
+That's where things get complicated – whether choosing the right tub, sizing a cold plunge chiller, or understanding how to keep your water plunge water clean.
+We’ll break it all down plus provide some practical checklists to help you in your icy quest.

 The DIY Chest Freezer Route

-Build a DIY cold plunge from a deep freeze has become increasingly popular.
-It’s exactly what it sounds like – you buy a chest freezer, seal the inside to make it waterproof, and call it a day.
-Add-ons like circulating pumps, ozone generators, and filtration – can all be done ad hoc.
-It works, and it can be an affordable solution if you’re not worried about putting in the DIY work.
-But filling an electrical appliance up with water isn’t for everyone.
-Your call.
+Building a DIY cold plunge from a deep freeze has become increasingly popular.
+It’s exactly what it sounds like – you buy a chest freezer, seal the inside to make it waterproof, ensure good GFCI protection, and call it a day.
+Add-ons like circulating pumps, ozone generators, and filtration can all be done ad hoc.
+It can be an affordable solution but filling an electrical appliance with water and then plugging it in isn’t for everyone.
+Freezers aren’t designed for human entry or wet environments.
+This route can suit experienced DIYers comfortable managing the electrical, sealing, and hygiene details related to modifying a chest freezer.

 Inflatable Cold Plunge Tubs